addiscent/php-server-mon-sys/README.md

 The command below pulls and temporarily loads a _mysql_ Docker container for use as a _MySQL client_.
 After exiting the _mysql> prompt_, the temporary _MySQL client_ container is automatically discarded.

-Enter the following command, (substitute the _MySQL_ server _Docker_ container IP address above as the IP address value):
+Enter the following command, (substitute the _MySQL_ server _Docker_ container IP address which you discovered above as the IP address value):

       $ docker run -it --rm mysql sh -c 'exec mysql -h"172.17.2.109" -P"3306" -uroot -p"mysecretpassword"'